sirawitcpe34/CPE314-MQTT-Project/README.md

-# MQTT-based IoT application
+# 📡 MQTT-based IoT application

+## General Information

+### 🎯 Aim, Objective, and Goal

 This is a project that aims to design and implement a MQTT-based IoT application that sends sensor readings from an IoT node to a remote database.
-The system consists of three entities - Client (IoT node), Broker, and Server.
+Our goal is to create  and simulate MQTT-based system which composes of broker, server, and client.
+We want to be able to run multiple client reading data from given excel and send all those data to multiple server, which have its own database, via broker.

-## Architecture
+### 📦 Architecture

 ![Blank_diagram](https://user-images.githubusercontent.com/100426625/222967222-f96c0019-571f-4516-86f9-29885aadbd58.png)